CURRICULUM VITAE | NICOLE ANTEBI

 2023 Fall Convocation

-Year 2: Small Seeds; Big Change, Animation I film collaboration and service learning opportunity with Borderlands Restoration Network, based in Patagonia, AZ.
+Year 2: Facilitated the production of Small Seeds; Big Change, an Animation I film collaboration and service learning opportunity with Borderlands Restoration Network (BRN), based in Patagonia, AZ.
 After a site visit to BRN where the students volunteered in the seed nursery and agave farm, students animated a short film about their experience, intended to advocate for BRN’s mission of restoring binational water systems.
 (2023)

 Screenings: